britianoates/react-interview-challenge/wrap-up.md

 ### If you were to continue building this out, what would you like to add next?

 ### If you have any other comments or info you'd like the reviewers to know, please add them below.
+My initial commit contained the transactions table and some of the server side rendering.
+Ideally I would have separated those apart.
+I was creating the server side validators and knew I would need transactions to perform some of them.
+Putting a placeholder seemed weird than doing it for real.
+I did them together, but if the enhancements could possibly be merged separately I would ensure no partial features were in place and add transactions to the validators separately.